 Reports can be filed online or by mail.
 To file by mail, download the Business Entity Report form.
 Go to this page on the Indiana Secretary of State website and choose “business entity reports” to download the file.
 Complete the report, and mail with payment to:

 Indianapolis, IN 46204

-To file your Business Entity Report online, go to Indiana’s Business Owner website and sign in.
+To file your report online, go to Indiana’s Business Owner website and sign in.
 From the INBiz dashboard, click “online services” and then “Secretary of State Business Service Division.”
 Hover over “Indiana Business”, then click “Business Entity Report.”
-This will guide you through the Business Entity Report process.
+This will guide you through the process.

-Filing a Business Entity Report costs $50 when applying by mail.
-Business Entity Reports filed online cost $31.
+Filing a report costs $50 when applying by mail.
+Reports filed online cost $31.
 Additional fees may be added if the application is submitted later than the last day of the month of your LLC’s anniversary.

 Now that you know how to start an LLC in Indiana, it’s time to get started!
-Following this step by step guide is a helpful way to begin, but if you get stuck you can always get help from us.
-To get in touch with our business experts, head over to our Contact Page.
-Good luck, and congratulations on starting your own business!
-In our upcoming guide we will be talking about LLC’s in Iowa.
+Following this step by step guide is a helpful way to begin, but if you get stuck, you can always get help from the professional LLC Formation team at LLC Formations.